monsterkodi/grunt-pepper/README.md

 A little tool that parses my coffee-script files before they get translated to javascript.

-It replaces log function calls with calls to an alternative log function that receives an info object as its first argument.
-The info object contains the file-path, line-number, class- and method-name of the place where the log occurred.
+It replaces log function calls with alternative calls that receive an info object as its first argument.

+The info object contains the file-path and line-number as well as class-, method- and agrument-names of the place where the log occurred.

 For example, in a file *./drink/some.coffee* ...
 ```coffee